 Fact 11 about the Greatest Invention of All Time: The other great advantage of the domestication of fire led to the discovery that cooked food tasted much better than raw food.
 The food was cooked over open fires and led to the development and invention of simple cooking tools.
 Stone Age man also invented the process of preserving meat with smoke.

-Fact 12 about the Greatest Invention of All Time: The invention of lamps followed the invention of the torch when a clever inventor realised that the wooden holder of the torch could be discarded entirely and only the grease in a more solid container could be used.
+Fact 12 about the Greatest Invention of All Time: The invention of lamps followed the invention of the torch when a clever inventor realized that the wooden holder of the torch could be discarded entirely and only the grease in a more solid container could be used.